arista-netdevops-community/cvp-snmp-container/README.md

 # cvp-snmp-with-kubernetes
-The goal of this project is to find a cleaner way to install snmpd package on CVP: we would like a remote management SNMP system to be able to monitor basic CVP server information (CPU, memory, etc ...).
+The goal of this project is to find a cleaner way to install snmpd packages on CVP: we would like a remote management SNMP system to be able to monitor basic CVP server information (CPU, memory, disk space, ...).
 Right now, our solution is described here: https://arista.my.site.com/AristaCommunity/s/article/snmpd-on-cvp
-This solution is not the best as it involves installing new RPM packages with yum: this could create issue at the next upgrade.
+This solution is not the best as it involves installing new RPM packages with yum: this could create issues at the next upgrade.
-Moreover, the package installed (snmpd version 5.7), doesn't support modern cryptographic algorithm.
+Moreover, the package installed (snmpd version 5.7), doesn't support modern cryptographic algorithms (such as SHA-512 or AES-256).
-The following project will install snmpd in a Kubernetes pod to make a cleaner and easier to maintain solution.
+The following project will install snmpd in a Kubernetes pod to make a cleaner and easier-to-maintain solution.

-# Warning: Work in progress

-# Warning 2: Kubeneretes will expose by default the port UDP 30161.
+# Warning: Kubernetes will expose by default the port UDP 30161.
 So this port needs to be used from the remote devices (NMS system for example).

 # Installation process

 ## Step 1: Get the files in your CVP server in the /cvpi directory
-### If within the Arista network you can download it directly from the CVP server to the primary node:
+### If CloudVision has access to the internet this can be downloaded directly to the CLI of the primary node:
 ```
-su cvp
 cd /cvpi/
 wget https://gitlab.aristanetworks.com/guillaume.vilar/cvp-snmp-monitor-with-kubernetes/-/archive/main/cvp-snmp-monitor-with-kubernetes-main.tar.gz
 tar -xf cvp-snmp-monitor-with-kubernetes-main.tar.gz